sonic-net/SONiC/doc/event-alarm-framework/event-alarm-framework.md

 - Verify wrap around for EVENT table ( change manifest file to a lower range and trigger that many events )
 - Verify sequence-id for events is persistent by restarting
 - Verify counters by raising various alarms with different severities
-- Change severity of an event through custom severity profile and verify it is logged at specified severity
+- Change severity of an event through custom event profile and verify it is logged at specified severity
-- Change enable/disable of an event through custom severity profile and verify it is suppressed
+- Change enable/disable of an event through custom event profile and verify it is suppressed
-- Verify custom severity profile with an invalid event-id is rejected
+- Verify custom event profile with an invalid event-id is rejected
-- Verify custom severity profile with an invalid severity is rejected
+- Verify custom event profile with an invalid severity is rejected
-- Verify custom severity profile with an invalid enable/disable flag is rejected
+- Verify custom event profile with an invalid enable/disable flag is rejected
-- Verify custom severity profile with an invalid json syntax is rejected
+- Verify custom event profile with an invalid json syntax is rejected
-- Verify custom severity profile is persisted after a reboot
+- Verify custom event profile is persisted after a reboot
 - Verify various show commands
 - Verify 'logging-server <ip> event' command forwards only event log messages to the host